Heart of Love

 "Heart of Love", also known by the title "Climbing to the Heart of Love", is a song written by Roxanne Seeman and Billie Hughes.
 It was recorded by Joni Paladin, under the pseudonym Jamie Bond, and produced by George Duke for the soundtrack to the film The Heavenly Kid.
 It appears in a montage scene with Bobby (Lewis Smith) and Emily (Jane Kaczmarek).
 The song was released as the first single in 1985 by Elektra Records.

-Six years later, in 1991, as reported by Shelly Weiss in Cashbox, "Heart Of Love" MJQ Majic 102.5, Buffalo, Program Director Hank Nevins caught the movie on HBO and put the song on the air.
+While the single received airplay in 1985, six years later in 1991, as reported by Shelly Weiss in Cashbox, "Heart Of Love" MJQ Majic 102.5, Buffalo, Program Director Hank Nevins caught the movie on HBO and put the song on the air.
 The sensational reaction of listeners from Buffalo, Rochester, and Toronto moved "Heart Of Love" into power rotation.
-MJQ received overwhelming requests from record stores in Canada and the US wishing to buy the disc.
+MJQ received overwhelming requests from record stores in Canada and the U.S. wishing to buy the disc.